Arthur Lee (musician): Early life

-Music career
+Career

 Pre-Love

 His first known recording is from 1963.
-The Ninth Wave was released by his first band, the instrumental outfit called The LAGs, a Booker T & The MG's type of unit which included Johnny Echols (future co-founder, guitarist, and vocalist of Love), Lee (organ), Allan Talbert (saxophone), and Roland Davis (drums).
+The Ninth Wave (Capitol Records 4980) was released by his first band, the instrumental outfit called The LAGs, a Booker T & The MG's type of unit which included Johnny Echols (future co-founder, guitarist, and vocalist of Love), Lee (organ), Allan Talbert (saxophone), and Roland Davis (drums).

 As a songwriter, Lee composed the surf songs "White Caps" and "Ski Surfin' Sanctuary".
 "My Diary" is the first Lee composition that came near to being a hit.
 It was written when Arthur was a teenager, about his teenage sweetheart Anita Billings.
 Later it was the R&B singer Rosa Lee Brooks who performed and recorded it for Revis Records.
 This recording included Jimi Hendrix on electric guitar.
-In a 2005 interview, Lee stated that he was looking for a guitarist with a Curtis Mayfield-like feel, and Hendrix was recommended for the session by label owner Billy Revis.
+In a 2005 interview, Lee stated that he was looking for a guitarist with a Curtis Mayfield–like feel, and Hendrix was recommended for the session by label owner Billy Revis.